 Length up to 10 ’10-12′ 12 ‘and longer

-Thickness 4′ 5′ 6’
+Thickness 4′ 5′ 6.’

 Avoid too much volume.
-Let’s try to find the optimum!

 and thus the volume of the board to improve its floating abilities.
-That’s why they developed RSS slats.
+Let’s try to find the optimum!

-In this way due to the weak construction of the board folds.
-This is most commonly seen in a single layer and double layer boards of inferior quality.
+In this way, due to the weak construction of the board folds.
+This is most commonly seen in single and double-layer boards of inferior quality.

-There is not much to say about a single-layer board – the core (good or bad) in combination with a single layer of the material fails to provide a good enough support and due to weight of SUPer board starts to bend.
+There is not much to say about a single-layer board – the core (good or bad) in combination with a single layer of the material fails to provide a good enough support and due to the weight of the SUPer board starts to bend.

-The recommended weight is not the same as the weight capacity!
-The first parameter expresses the recommended weight of the person under which the SUP board will provide the best SUP experience and the second upper limit of weight that the board will withstand.
+The first parameter expresses the person’s recommended weight.
+The SUP board will provide the best SUP experience and the second upper limit of importance that the board will withstand.

 Technology Recommended weight Capacity